aarondr77/record-room/src/ideas.md

 4. This could keep evolving, I can start with a garden, then add a house and a whole new world for us to explore and share together.

-# Features to add
-1. When one song finishes, play the next one instead of repeating the same song!

 # Trinkets to add
-1. Lobster toy
-2. Cat doing a pullup
 3. Cat laying on person's leg
 4. Eating salt
-5. Trophy case on the wall with framed gold medal